 You should write your meta description like advertising copy, but hold your horses mate.
 Jamming keywords into your meta description is overkill, and comes across as spammy, which does the opposite of what you intend.

 Angle for enticing but not pushy.
 Remember your one keyword keeping in mind how searchers consume the results in Google.
 Then make a promise.
-One that you fulfil within the post.
+One that you fulfill within the post.
 Hook them long before they’re on your site but don’t deceive.

 Most webmasters still learning how to do SEO usually forget one crucial thing: writing meta descriptions for all of their pages and posts.
 Don’t make the same mistake, but make sure the meta description moves your visitors to click through to your site.